-In all states when a person applies for a driver’s license the Department of Motor Vehicles (DMV) or like state licensing agency is required to check the National Driver Register database to determine if the applicant has been identified as a problem driver in another state.
+In all states when a person applies for a driver’s license, the Department of Motor Vehicles (DMV) or state licensing agency is required to check the National Driver Register database to determine if the applicant has been identified as a problem driver in another state.
 If a match is found in NDR, state officials are directed to another state DMV system for details on the traffic conviction or status of the license.

-The NDR contains a listing of names and related identification, provided by State driver licensing officials, of those "problem drivers" whose driver’s licenses have been cancelled, denied, revoked, or suspended or who have been convicted of certain serious traffic violations such as a DUI.
+The NDR contains a listing of names and related identification, provided by state licensing officials, of problem drivers whose driver’s licenses have been canceled, denied, revoked or suspended or contain convictions for serious traffic violations like a DUI.

 Since all 50 states within the United States (and the District of Columbia) look at the Problem Driver Pointer System and National Driver Register when a person applies for a driver’s license or is trying to renew a license, you will need to work out your problems, suspension in your case, with your current state to get a valid driver’s license again in your current state or any other state.